 5. Rack up tailor-made savings

-Nordstrom sells clothes, shoes and accessories for women men and children, and members of its rewards program, the Nordy Club, earn points when shopping at Nordstrom, Nordstrom Rack and Nordstrom.com.
+Nordstrom sells clothes, shoes and accessories, which can make perfect gifts for lots of people on your gift list.
+Members of its rewards program, the Nordy Club, earn points when shopping in-store or online at Nordstrom and Nordstrom Rack.
 Those points can be cashed in for merchandise.

 The Nordstrom program offers four levels of membership, and each level unlocks more rewards and new experiences.
-For example, when you reach the highest level—Ambassador status—you’ll get $300 toward free alterations.
-But you'll receive special perks at any level.
+For example, when you reach the highest level—Icon status—you’ll get unlimited free alterations and special early access to the anniversary sale.
+But you’ll receive special perks at any level.

-Other clothing retailers offers rewards programs, including Macy’s, Kohl’s and more.
+Other clothing retailers offer rewards programs, including Macy’s, Kohl’s and more.

 Earn even more when you pay with a credit card that gives you rewards you like, want and really will use.
 To maximize your cash back, consider the NEA® Customized Cash Rewards Visa Signature® credit card.
 You’ll earn 3% cash back in the CATEGORY OF YOUR CHOICE: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings.
 You’ll automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.